 Fire prevention has been a large part of the fabric of the Tallahassee Fire Department.
 As early as 1843, the city enacted building ordinances that required all buildings in Tallahassee to be constructed of fireproof material.
 This was in response to the "Great Fire of 1843" that destroyed almost all of downtown Tallahassee, a business district of more than 90 structures.
 In 1912, Chief T.P.
 Coe was quoted in local newspapers saying that ladders should be readily available at all residences so neighbors could possibly put out a fire with a bucket of water.

 Firefighting, fire prevention and responses to all types of emergencies have grown extensively in the last 100 years.
-Today TFD has 15 stations serving and protecting about 702 square miles of incorporated and unincorporated land in Tallahassee and Leon County.
+Today TFD has 15 stations serving and protecting about 702 square miles of incorporated and unincorporated land in Tallahassee and Leon County and over 282,200 people.
 The department is comprised of 267 full-time certified firefighters, 247 of whom respond to over 22,000 incidents annually and 20 whom are on staff.
 In addition, 13 general support employees provide a variety of administrative support.